liamstatham/LearningJournal/README.md

   - Azure fundamentals certification
   - 100 Days of code (C#/python)

+### 12/12/21
+  - AZ-104
+  - Analze your azure infrastructure with azure monitor
+  - Monitor performance with Azure monitor and kql
+  - General note reading

 ### 11/12/21
   - AZ-104
   - General recapping with notes
   - Improve incident response with alerting on Azure

 ### 10/12/21
   - AZ-104